The two-spin enigma: from the helium atom to quantum ontology: Epilogue.

 \section{Epilogue.}

-Since the purpose of this paper is to illustrate quantum ideas using two spin $1/2$ particles, we did not reconstruct the full quantum formalism yet, and explaining basic tools like unitary transforms and Born's rule are still missing.
+Since the purpose of this paper is to illustrate and discuss quantum ideas using two spin $1/2$ particles, we did not reconstruct the full quantum formalism yet, and explaining basic tools like unitary transforms and Born's rule are still missing.
 But there is not much choice left, because the framework defined above fits with the hypotheses of powerful mathematical theorems, establishing the need for unitary transformations (Gerhard Uhlhorn's theorem in 1963) and for Born's rule (Andrew Gleason's theorem in 1957).
-We will not reproduce here the arguments that have been published elsewhere \cite{Gleason,Uhlhorn}.
+These arguments have been published elsewhere \cite{Gleason,Uhlhorn} and will not be reproduced here.
 Also, systems and contexts should be part of a unified mathematical formalism, going beyond standard textbook QM.
-Operators algebra, introduced by Murray and von Neumann \cite{rings,infinite} and considerably developed since then, can provide such a formalism and give a mathematical status to the Heisenberg cut, as we have shown in \cite{MP1,MP2,MP3}.
+Operators algebra, introduced by Murray and von Neumann \cite{rings,infinite} and considerably developed since then, can provide such a formalism and give a mathematical status to the Heisenberg cut, as it has been shown in \cite{MP1,MP2,MP3}.
 2mm

 So finally, what should we tell to the layman, to bring our investigation to a successful conclusion, and to replace misleading statements such as ``a quantum superposition is like being in two states at the same time'', or ``quantum entanglement is like an instantaneous action at a distance''?
 It could be: 2mm